Jeunese/jeunese.github.io/docs/get-started.md

 * Finding and evaluating other sources of insight, such as survey data and search logs.
 * Evaluating existing content against known administrator needs and pain points as part of a docs audit.

-From this you need to determine what you want your target audience to be able to do with the documentation:
+From this you need to determine what you want your target audience to be able to do with the documentation.

+### Documentation goals

+Define what you want administrators to achieve with the product documentation:

 * Get set-up quickly with a basic configuration?
 * Easily navigate through various options and choose one?